Ironhack-Bootcamp/Project/README.md

 *geonamescache

 ## Hypotheses:
-1- Are there countries more prone to shark attacks?
+1- Certain countries exhibit a higher susceptibility to shark attacks than others

-2- What shark species are more dangerous?
+2- The risk level associated with different shark species

-3- Do they typically attack humans?

-4- Could there be activities more prone to attacks?
+3- The tendency of sharks to attack humans

+4- It is possible that specific human activities are at a higher risk of shark attacks.

+## Analysis

 # 1- Certain countries exhibit a higher susceptibility to shark attacks than others